Glenn Knight

-Glenn Jeyasingam Knight (born 1945) is a Singaporean lawyer.
+Glenn Jeyasingam Knight (13 November 1944 – 19 February 2025) was a Singaporean lawyer.
 He was the first Director of the Commercial Affairs Department (CAD) when it was founded in 1984.
 He lost his post in 1991 after being convicted of corruption in a much-publicised trial.
 In 1998, he was again tried and convicted for misappropriating money while in office.
+Knight was allowed to return to practice as a lawyer in 2007.

 Background

-Knight was a student of Anglo-Chinese School.
+Knight was born on 13 November 1944, and was a student of Anglo-Chinese School.
 In the 1990s, he was the vice-chairman of its Old Boys' Association and a member of its board of governors.
 He obtained his bachelor of laws degree from the National University of Singapore in the 1960s, and played the guitar in a jazz band to raise money for his tuition fees.

 He joined the Singapore Legal Service in 1970 and rose through the ranks "with the speed and power of an Exocet missile," as Queen's Counsel Roy Allaway later described it.
 Soon he acquired a reputation for being a law enforcer who prosecuted criminals without fear or favour.
-News of his ability and integrity impressed the late David Marshall, so much that when he retired he offered to give Knight a full partnership in his law firm; however, Knight was content to remain in the Legal Service and declined the offer.
+News of his ability and integrity impressed David Marshall, so much that when he retired he offered to give Knight a full partnership in his law firm; however, Knight was content to remain in the Legal Service and declined the offer.

-Knight is married to Pathmavali Rengayah.
-The couple have no children.
+Knight was married to Pathmavali Rengayah.
+The couple had no children.